Skip to main content

 The answer is complex, confusing, American.

-FDR's Secretary of Labor — the first female Cabinet member — also helped create the minimum wage, 40-hour work week, and first tough child labor laws.
+FDR's Secretary of Labor — the first female Cabinet member — also helped create the minimum wage, the 40-hour work week, and the first tough child labor laws.

 “There is no grievance that is a fit object of redress by mob law,” said Abraham Lincoln.

-The force behind the early education and social movement—American curiosity—still lives on today.
+The force behind the early education and social movements—American curiosity—still lives on today.

-Every country has mail, but only in America is the daily mail part ritual, part Constitutional mandate.
+Every country has mail, but only in America is the daily mail part-ritual, part-Constitutional mandate.

 What the future president learned during a coast-to-coast military motor expedition would later transform America.